Magpie-Tools/magpie-docs/docs/operations/deployment.md

 ## Backend image/runtime notes

-- Backend uses Go binary in distroless runtime image.
+- Backend is built from the Go `1.26` codebase and runs as a distroless binary image.
-- Frontend serves static build via nginx.
+- Frontend builds the Angular `21.1` app and serves the static build via nginx.

 ## Production recommendations